-Pot for pets, cannabis for cats, marijuana for man’s best friend – giving pot to pets is a growing trend within the marijuana community.
+Pot for emotional support animals, cannabis for cats, marijuana for man’s best friend – giving pot to pets is a growing trend within the marijuana community.
 But people are not providing this green grass to their furry creatures for the reasons you might expect.
 And no, you are not going to get approval to rip a bong and blow the smoke into your dog’s ears – that is not what we mean.
 That is just cruel because there is more to leaf than just the high.
 Here’s the brief breakdown of what want to tell.

 What is CBD and what are its effects?

 Cannabis contains over 100 chemicals called cannabinoids and you may have heard of them before.
 Two of the more frequently talked about chemicals are THC, the psychoactive ingredient in weeds that gets you high, and CBD, which creates the therapeutic benefits of marijuana.
 Studies show that cannabinoids like CBD can have anti-inflammatory effects and can help with pain, tumors, seizures, muscle spasms, skin conditions, anxiety, and aggression.
 And these effects are not just limited to us – humans.

 Companies like Canna Companion, Canna-Pet, and Treatibles have developed edible hemp products tailored to animals.
 They contain CBD and of less than 0.3% THC in their makeup.
 That means that your pets can’t get high from these products but it can make them feel really good and help them relax.
 And while there are countless reports of pets experiencing relief from their ailments after using hemp products, the FDA still has not yet approved cannabis use for pets.